nickdrummond/star-wars-ontology/readme.txt

 * Nute Gunray asserted Murder in other direction

 Review all properties:
-* hasTerrain domain should be planet or moon
-* Qui Gon vs MAul DURING Battle of Naboo
-* change sensitiveTo to use connectedTo?
-* fought not used
 * married not used
 * saved not used
 * any need for hadJedi/SithMaster - just use trained